ethereum/remix-project/README.md

 After you start the development server, go to http://remix.ethereum.org/, navigate to plugin section.

-1. Click, Connect to a Local Plugin
+1. Click 'Connect to a Local Plugin'.
-2. Write plugin name, and display name
+2. Provide a plugin name and a display name.
-3. Write http://localhost:3000 inside the URL
+3. in the URL field add 'http://localhost:3000'.
 4. Click OK

-Now you will see new plugin inside the left bar.
+Now you will see the new plugin in the left bar.